Hallways Handbook

 Guest/Escort Policy

 Residents may bring guests into the residence halls.
-A guest is defined as any person who is not assigned to a room in that particular hall.
+A guest is defined as any person who is not assigned to that specific room in the residence hall.
 All guests must be escorted by their host at all times – including in stairwells, bathrooms, lobbies and elevators.
-Residents are responsible for, and will be held accountable for the actions of their guests.
+Residents are responsible for and will be held accountable for the actions of their guests.
 Residents are responsible for all violations that occur within their rooms, regardless of whether they are physically present in the room at the time.
+Guests may not be issued a temporary access card.
+Residents are not to loan or allow anyone to use their key or access card at any time.

 University Housing staff members reserve the right to require a guest to leave the room/floor/building when a guest is disruptive or not escorted by a resident of the building.
 University Housing also reserves the right to limit guest privileges to a room/floor/building as a disciplinary action when a guest is disruptive or not escorted by a resident of the building.

-With the consent of all roommates and/or suitemates, residents may permit a guest to stay overnight in their room for no more than three (3) days in a seven (7) day period.
+With the consent of all roommates and/or suitemates, residents may permit a guest to stay overnight in their room for no more than seven (7) nights in a month.
 These nights do not need to be consecutive.
+A specific guest may stay no longer than 7 nights in a month.
+A resident may have more than one guest a month, but each guest can only stay for 7 nights in a month.

 Improper Room Change